melezhik/outthentic/README.md

     | Ruby      | set_stdout(STRING)    |
     +-----------+-----------------------+

-(*) you need to `from outthentic import *` in Python to import set_stdout function.
+(*) You need to `from outthentic import *` in Python to import set_stdout function.

 # Run stories from other stories

-Hooks allow you to call one story from another.
+Hooks allow you to call one story from other one.
 Here is an example:

     $ nano modules/knock-the-door/story.rb

       # this is a downstream story
       # to make story downstream
       # simply create story files
       # in modules/ directory

-    puts 'knock-knock!'
+      puts 'knock-knock!'"

     $ nano modules/knock-the-door/story.check
       knock-knock!

     $ nano open-the-door/hook.rb

       # this is a upstream story
       # to run downstream story
       # call run_story function
       # inside hook

       # run_story accepts parameter - story path,
       # notice that you have to omit 'modules/' part

       run_story( 'knock-the-door' );

     $ nano open-the-door/story.rb
       puts 'opening ...'

     $ nano open-the-door/story.check
       opening

     $ strun --story open-the-door/

       /modules/knock-the-door/ started

       knock-knock!
       OK  scenario succeeded
       OK  output match 'knock-knock!'

       /open-the-door/ started

       opening ...
       OK  scenario succeeded
       OK  output match 'opening'
       ---
       STATUS  SUCCEED

 Stories that run other stories are called _upstream stories_.

 Stories being called from other ones are _downstream story_.

 Summary:

-* To create downstream story place a story in `modules/` directory inside the project root directory
+* To create downstream story place a story data in `modules/` directory inside the project root directory.

-* To run downstream story call `run_story(story_path)` function inside upstream story's hook.
+* To run downstream story call `run_story(story_path)` function inside the upstream story's hook.

 * Downstream story is always gets executed before upstream story.